BLOG

 Headcount and workforce capacity planning are now in ActivTrak

 Although the data we used in this analysis has been available in the Workload Balance, Location Insights and Workforce Capacity Planning Dashboards, the analysis was not optimized for headcount planning.
-That’s why we’ve introduced Headcount Planning — a new custom dashboard that provides visibility into workforce utilization gaps to improve workforce planning.
-With Headcount Planning you’ll be able to:
+That’s why we’ve introduced Headcount and Capacity Planning — a new custom dashboard that provides visibility into workforce utilization gaps to improve workforce planning.
+With Headcount and Capacity Planning you’ll be able to:

 • Maximize workforce investments by identifying untapped labor capacity